 - VS Code — Still trying to move to VSC, but I am actually still using BBEdit as my main text editor because I am so used to the Grep search.

-- WeChat, Whatsapp, Telegram, Mattermost, iMessage, Skype, Zoom, Webex, etc. I am not picky with chat software, I just use it by needs.
-It’s hard to avoid needing VPN if you want end-to-end encrypted chats.
-Also, I use this Wechat Extension on Mac, it’s good for auto-replies and running multiple accounts at the same time.
+- WeChat, Whatsapp, Telegram, Mattermost, iMessage, Skype, Zoom, Webex, Microsoft Teams, Lark, DingTalk, etc. I am not picky with chat software, I just use it by needs.
+It’s hard to avoid needing VPN if you want full end-to-end encrypted chats.
+Don’t send keys or passwords on unencrypted chats.

 - TeamViewer — Remote access.